Fractional kinetics equation from a Markovian system of interacting Bouchaud trap models: Proof of Theorem

-Note that the second term in \eqref{eq:100} corresponds to $-\frac{1}{n^\gamma}\langle \cX^n_0|(P^n_t f)^2\rangle$, i.e., the remaining term on the right-hand of \eqref{eq:negative-dependence}.
-We conclude by showing that the first term in \eqref{eq:100} is non-positive; for notational convenience, we only show this for $n=1$.
-Letting $A\oplus A$ and $A^{(2)}$ denote the Markov generators of $P_t\otimes P_t$ and $P^{(2)}_t$, respectively, by integration-by-parts, we get
+Note that the second term on the right-hand side of \eqref{eq:100} is $-\sum_{x\in \Z^d}\eta(x)\,(P^n_t f)^2(x/n)$, i.e., the remaining term on the right-hand of \eqref{eq:negative-dependence}.
+We conclude by showing that the first term on the right-hand side of \eqref{eq:100} is non-positive, thus, producing the inequality in \eqref{eq:negative-dependence}; for notational convenience, we only show this for $n=1$.
+Letting $A\oplus A$ and $A^{(2)}$ denote the Markov generators of $P_t\otimes P_t$ and $P^{(2)}_t$, respectively, by integration-by-parts (arguing as in, e.g., \cite[Ch.\ VIII, Prop.\ 1.7]{liggett_interacting_2005-1}), we get

+where the second-to-last step follows by the explicit expressions of $A^{(2)}$ and $A\oplus A$.
 Since $\eta_0(x,y)\ge 0$, we get the desired claim: This concludes the proof. \end{proof}